RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 All nested objects included in the `branches` object of the `vendor` category fall into the following subcategories:
-* `product_family`: Represents a general Red Hat product stream and includes one or more nested objects of the `product_name` category .
+* `product_family`: Represents a general Red Hat product stream and includes one or more nested objects of the `product_name` category.
-* `product_name`: Represents a specific product release and is always nested under the corresponding "product_family"
+* `product_name`: Represents a specific product release and is always nested under the corresponding `product_family` category.
 * `product_version`: Represents a specific component.
 When displayed unnested, the component is not fixed yet and will not include a specific version number.
-Note: This will only be present in VEX files since CSAF files are per advisory and will only include fixed components.
+Note: This will only be present in VEX files since CSAF files are per RHSA and will only include fixed components.
 * `architecture`: Represents fixed components by their architecture and includes nested "product_version" objects.
 These "product_version" will be fixed and provide the specific version number.